Guidance Google Classroom

 Receptionist: Mrs. Sherry Feledichuk

-Guidance and Counselling service is available to students throughout the school day.
+Guidance and Counselling services are available to students throughout the school day.
 Appointments/referrals can be made by students, staff and/or parents, in person or by telephone (780) 467 - 8816, through Mrs. Feledichuk.
 All aspects of educational, career and crisis counselling are professionally delivered to our students.

 High School Diploma Requirements